BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 - `objectIDs` - array with object IDs which got changed by the rawdata item
 - `logger` - Logger object which implements `\Psr\Log\Logger`
   - Usage example: `$params['logger']->error('Something unexpected happened');`

+## Export Templates

+For common use-cases there are result callback function templates available for exporting

+- CSV (plain or as zip file including referenced asset files)
+- Excel (plain or as zip file including referenced asset files)
+- XML (plain or as zip file including referenced asset files)
+- JSON (plain or as zip file including referenced asset files)
+- Filling data to Excel template file

+Moreover, we offer enterprise add-ons for industry-standard export formats like:

+- BMEcat
+- Datanorm
+- Facebook Product Feed
+- Shopify integration
+- Shopware integration
+- and others.
+Please contact [info@blackbit.com](mailto:info@blackbit.com) for certain formats or 3rd party integrations.
+Probably we have already implemented this before and can give you a head start.

 ## Result document actions